An Introduction to String Diagrams for Computer Scientists: Semantics

+One can moreover interpret string diagrams for \emph{self-dual compact closed} categories (Section~\ref{sec:self-dual-compact}) into $\Rel$, by choosing a relation for the cups $\sdcupx{v}$ and caps $\sdcapx{v}$ on every generating object $v$ of our signature, such that axiom~\eqref{eq:snake} is satisfied.
+Once more, there are many possible choices, but the following interpretation is a common one:

-One can moreover make $\Rel$ into a \emph{self-dual compact closed} category (Section~\ref{sec:self-dual-compact}) by choosing cups and caps, coherently for every set $X$.
-One common possibility is to define the cup as $\{(\bullet,(x,x))\mid x\in X\}$ and the cap as $\{((x,x), \bullet)\mid x\in X\}$.
-It is clear that these two relations satisfying the defining axioms of compact closed categories.
+It is clear that these two relations satisfy the defining axiom~\eqref{eq:snake} of (self-dual) compact closed categories.

-In fact, we can go even further: $\Rel$ can be made into a \emph{hypergraph} category (Section~\ref{sec:hypergraph-categories}).
-For this we need to choose a special, commutative Frobenius structure on every object $X$.
-One possibility is the one whose comultiplication is the diagonal relation and counit is the projection, with the multiplication and unit given by the converse relations:
+In fact, we can go even further: $\Rel$ can interpret string diagrams for \emph{hypergraph} categories (Section~\ref{sec:hypergraph-categories}).
+For this we need to choose a special, commutative Frobenius monoid to which we map $\Bcomultn{v},\Bcounitn{v}, \Bunitn{v},\Bmultn{v}$, for every generating object $v$ of our chosen signature.
+There are many possibilities.
+One that occurs often in the literature is an extension of the comonoid structure chosen for functions in Example~\ref{ex:set-Cartesian}.
+We take the diagonal relation as comultiplication and the projection as counit, with the multiplication and unit given by the converse relations.
+Formally:

-Note that the cups and caps from the (self-dual) compact closed structure of $\Rel$ comes from this Frobenius structure, as explained in Section~\ref{sec:hypergraph-categories}.
-Let us check (one side of) the Frobenius law, to see how this works in more detail:
+Let us check (one side of) the Frobenius law, to see how this works in more detail.
+In the following, all $x$s belong to $\sem{v}$ for some $v$, which we omit:

 In practice, one rarely reasons this way about string diagrams for relations.
-There is a much more intuitive way: if we think of each wire of the diagram as being labelled by a variable, then black nodes force all variables labelling its left and right legs to be equal.
-With this in mind, it is plain to see that any connected network of black nodes forces all of the corresponding variables to be the same.
-This can be seen as a semantic instance of the spider theorem (covered in Example~\ref{ex:Frobenius})!
+There is a much more intuitive way: if we think of each wire of the diagram as being labelled by a variable, then connected networks of black nodes force all variables labelling its left and right legs to be equal.
+With this in mind, one may observe that any connected network of black nodes forces all the corresponding variables to be the same.
+This can be seen as a semantic rendition of the spider theorem (covered in Example~\ref{ex:Frobenius})!
 The special case we have shown above falls out as a corollary.